Do as Little as Possible for as Many as Possible

 That’s all they needed to get them away from loan sharks.
 They used the money to grow their enterprise – and paid back with interest every penny they owed.

-Through the years, Yunus has lent five-point-six million dollars to more than 7 million people.
+Through the years, Yunus has lent over $20 million dollars to millions of people.
 Loan amounts have averaged about $130.

 I’m drawn to the story on two levels: